messenger1th/KeyValue-Raft/src/Raft/README.md

 after being a candidate, steps  as follows.

-revert to follower state anytime received a valid append entry which means a new leader win the vote.
+revert to follower state anytime receives a valid append entry which means a new leader win the vote.

 1. set a voting timer, if election timeout, start a new election.
 2. increase  current  term, otherwise voting request will be rejected.
+3. vote for self
+4. reset election timer, start a new election after timeout.
+5. sent `VoteRequest` RPC in parallel, become leader if granted by majority, finish this election before election timer start a new election.